-Project name: Keapstone Developing drugs to target oxidative stress (I-1701)
+Project name: Keapstone Developing drugs to target oxidative stress

-Investment approved to date £3.31m
+Investment committed to date £2.78m

-Type: Cure Stage: Developing treatn nents
+Type: Cure Stage: Developing treatments (-)

 Keapstone is a company co-founded by researchers at the University of Sheffield and Parkinson's UK.
-This project was the first to be taken on by the Parkinson's Virtual Biotech in 2017.
-The work is looking at developing drugs that act on multiple pathways which are believed to be important for the development of Parkinson's.
-Recent findings have provided interesting avenues for further studies, and we are now providing a new investment to develop these results.
+It's looking at developing drugs that act on multiple pathways believed to be important in the development of Parkinson's.
+Recent findings have provided interesting avenues for further studies.
+Keapstone has grown out of the first project the Parkinson's Virtual Biotech took on in 2017.